aGrUM 3.1.1

 Public Types

-enum Position { BEGIN , END }
+enum class Position : unsigned char { BEGIN , END }

 An enumeration to position the iterator at the beginning or the end of the set.
 More...